-I began using a mini stepper machine for my main cardio exercise over two years ago after researching various options.
+I began using a mini stepper machine for my main cardio exercise over three years ago after researching various options.

 And today I’d like to share the stepper exercise benefits I discovered that convinced me to start using one in my own workouts.

 Besides learning how stepper exercise can improve our health, I gathered some fitness tips from sports science experts on how to best put this machine to use in our workouts.

 I’ll share this helpful info in the next sections.

 What are the benefits of stepper machine exercise?